johanjanssen/About-me/Talks.md

 ## January 22-23th January Voxxed CERN
 - How sand and Java are used to create the world's most powerful chips

-## Devworld 29 February and 1th March Amsterdam
+## February 29th and March 1st Devworld Amsterdam
 - Java's Hidden Gems: Tools and Libraries